Leefarmer83/ievas_fragrances/README.md

 1. Once the app is created, navigate to the deploy tab.
 1. Select GitHub - Connect to GitHub to connect heroku to your github where the repository to deploy is stored.
 1. Find the github repository to connect to.
-1. Enter the repository name for the project you wish to deplot and click search.
+1. Enter the repository name for the project you wish to deploy and click search.
 1. Once the repo has been found, click the connect button.